-To maintain your dog’s quality of life once he edges towards his senior years, it’s time to reassess his nutritional requirements.
+To maintain your dog’s quality of life as he edges towards his senior years, it's time to reassess his nutritional requirements.

 In general, dogs of seven years and older start taking life a bit easier and, as a result, their nutritional needs begin to change once more.
 With large breeds, this change will take place at around five years old.